braden-foxcroft/braden-foxcroft/README.md

 Hi, I’m Braden Foxcroft.

-I'm a recent university graduate.
-(BSc Computer Science, University of Calgary.)
+I'm interested in programming languages and tools, among many other things.
+I avoid using AI-generated code in my projects.

-I'm interested in how new tools and programming languages can be used to enable people to better realize their visions.
+I have a BSc in Computer Science from the University of Calgary.

 <!---
 braden-foxcroft/braden-foxcroft is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.